lelou6666/nimbus-docs/phantom/webapp.rst

 Web Application
 ===============

-The best way to get familar with the Nimbus Autoscale service is to check out the web application here:
+The best way to get familiar with the Nimbus Auto-scale service is to check out the web application here: